Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 Mount Mulhacen: hiking in one day

 The actual hike from Mirador de Trevelez to Pico Mulhacen is fairly easy and the path is easy to follow.
-Starting by following the broad dirt track you came with the bus for the first couple of kilometers, until you get to a junction.
+Starting by following the broad dirt track you come with the bus for the first couple of kilometers, until you get to a junction.

 Here you’ll see a sign to Refugio de Poqueira to the left.
 You need to take the path to the right, which is the one you keep following until the top.